near/threshold-signatures/docs/network_layer.md

 ## Byzantine Reliable Broadcast: Echo Broadcast

 The Echo Broadcast protocol is a three round protocol that allows all honest parties involved in a communication protocol to deliver the same message or all abort even if the protocol might contain faulty participants.
+The protocol admits one single sender (that is broadcasting message $m$) and multiple receivers (including the sender).

 Such protocol assumes two properties: